NingZhongProject/WS_Exercise/README.txt

    * WS_Exercise-master/src/main/java/com/exercise/services

      The classes that implement service logics are collected in this directory.
+The function to obtain the first n Fabonacci numbers is put in a helper class, which is separated from the service class

    * WS_Exercise-master/src/test/java/com/exercise/test